Deruago/CR/README.md

 - Member Accessibility Levels
 - Improved Error Messages
 - Code Generation utilities
+- Enumeration Generation
+- Function Overloading
+- Virtual Functions
+- Interfaces
+- Template Functions

 ## Why use CR?

-CR is a true Compile-Time Reflection Library which focuses on minimal performance penalty.
+CR is a True Compile-Time Reflection Library which focuses on minimal performance penalty.
 The desire is to have meta-functions that have near identical performance as manually constructed types.
 If possible CR constructed types compile to identical types when using O2/O3 optimization levels.

 Comparing to other "Reflection" libraries, this library does not impose runtime performance hits.
 Thus making it possible to utilize it in most fields.

+## Why use CR instead of alternative?

+Currently any "Reflection" library for C++17 is not an Reflection library, but instead is introspection.
+Introspection allows you to investigate the structs you create.
+However, introspection is not as Powerful as Reflection.
+True Reflection allows you to Generate Types, Generate Function, and much more.

+CR is a True Compile Time Reflection.
+CR is currently the only library capable of actually generating types, functions, and more.
+Introspection is a natural consequence of its power.

-## Example
+## Datastructure Generation

 ```C++
 #include "cr.h"